ethz-coss/ethz-coss.github.io/_talks/Bernardo_Huberman.md

 ---
-name: The promise and peril of AI
+name: The Promise and Peril of AI
 speakers:
   - Bernardo Huberman
 categories:
   - Presentation
 ---

-The promise and peril of AI
+The Promise and Peril of AI